Ranil Wickremesinghe: Crackdown on anti-government protests

 Soon after he was appointed as the president, Wickremesinghe vowed to crack down on the 2022 anti-government protests.
-Wickremesinghe claimed the protestors to be "fascists".
+Wickremesinghe denounced the protestors as "fascists".
 Security forces raided the protest site in Galle Face Green in the early hours of 22 July, a day after Wickremesinghe was sworn in.
 50 protestors were injured and two were hospitalised.
 BBC journalists were also attacked during the raid.
 Saliya Pieris, president of the Bar Association of Sri Lanka, condemned the raid.
 British High Commissioner to Sri Lanka, Sarah Hulton, also expressed concerns.

 Handling of economic crisis

 Wickremesinghe continued the government policies for economic recovery initiated during the last few days of his predecessor's term.
 His administration continued power rationing and introduced fuel rationing to control the country's energy crisis, while increasing direct taxes with the aim of increasing government revenue to secure an IMF bailout package by late 2022.
-These tax increases were largely unpopular and triggered protests organized by the effected sectors.
+These tax increases were largely unpopular and triggered protests organized by the affected sectors.
 Sri Lanka saw a contraction of 11% of its economy in 2022, with inflation peaking at 54% in December 2022.
-Wickremesinghe was criticised for hosting celebrations of the 75th anniversary of Sri Lankan independence on 4 February 2023, while the country was amidst a crisis.
+Wickremesinghe was criticized for hosting celebrations of the 75th anniversary of Sri Lankan independence on 4 February 2023, while the country was amidst an economic crisis.

+A significant milestone was achieved by the Wickremesinghe administration in early March 2023, when Wickremesinghe announced to parliament that the IMF has approved the first tranche of US$330 million of its bailout package for Sri Lanka.
+The IMF bailout was expected to open up additional support of over US$3.75 billion from the World Bank, the Asian Development Bank and other lenders; paving the way for Sri Lanka to rework a substantial part of its $84bn worth of public debt.
+Under the IMF program, his administration initiated a number of economic reforms including enforcing cost reflective pricing for state owned Ceylon Electricity Board (CEB) and Ceylon Petroleum Corporation (CPC), enacting the Central Bank (CB) Act of Sri Lanka to give freedom to the Central Bank of Sri Lanka in its decision making, enacting several other key economic bills such as Economic Transformation Bill, and improving the relationship with Japan which soured under Gotabaya Rajapaksa over the cancellation of the LRT project.
+Furthermore, his administration was able to complete most of the debt restructuring process including local and international debt.